Zer0-Bug/IMDB_Prediction/README.md

 <br>
 <h2 align="center">Technical Architecture</h2>

-The architectural design of this prediction system is optimized for high-dimensional cinematic data processing.
-The pipeline integrates several modular stages to ensure robust inference:
+The project is structured as a robust regression pipeline designed to predict IMDB scores based on historical cinematic data.
+The workflow follows a systematic approach to ensure data integrity and model generalization:

-1.  **Data Acquisition & Rectification:** Ingestion of raw tabular data followed by rigorous cleansing to handle sparsity in fields such as budget, gross, and cast Facebook likes.
+1.  **Exploratory Data Analysis (EDA):** Statistical analysis of features such as genre, budget, and cast influence.
-2.  **Multidimensional Feature Engineering:** Implementation of log transformations to normalize skewed financial distributions and label encoding for categorical cinematic attributes.
+2.  **Data Preprocessing:** Sophisticated handling of missing values and categorical encoding using log transformations for skewed distributions.
-3.  **Ensemble Inference Layer:** A competitive model evaluation framework comparing traditional Regressors (Linear, Ridge, Lasso) against advanced ensemble methods including Random Forest and XGBoost.
+3.  **Feature Engineering:** Extraction of meaningful insights from cast and crew data to enhance predictive power.
-4.  **Optimized Gradient Boosting:** Deployment of the XGBoost Regressor as the primary inference engine, leveraging second-order Taylor expansion for loss function optimization.
+4.  **Model Selection & Evaluation:** Comparative analysis of multiple regressors (Linear, KNN, Decision Trees, Random Forest, XGBoost) to optimize for RMSE and R² metrics.

 ---
 <br>